 Take a Hike in the Nature Reserve

 Extending several miles into the Atlantic Ocean, the peninsula's far end is laced with hiking trails, including routes for "le petit" (the small trail), which takes about 90 minutes to complete, and also for "le grand" (the large trail), which takes approximately 3 1/2 hours to complete.
-Both routes start and end at Château Dubuc, the awe-inspiring ruins of a 17th century plantation that was later abandoned and eventually named a historic monument by the French government.
+Both routes start and end at Château Dubuc, the awe-inspiring ruins of a 17th-century farm that was later abandoned and eventually named a historic monument by the French government.
 Routes trek through mangrove forests and dry tropical terrain, with an optional detour for a dip in the Baie du Trésor, but what's most spectacular are the scenic vistas—those ever-changing ocean views that surprise and delight at every turn.
 One of Martinique's most spectacular vantage points, with all of the peninsula stretching out before you, is the 360-degree lookout platform near the Caravelle Lighthouse, built in 1862.

 Hit the Waves for a Surf Session (or Lesson)

 The Caravelle Peninsula is home to some of the sweetest surfing beaches in Martinique, notably Anse l'Etang on the peninsula's north shore.
 Chez Bliss, a local surf school, offers a variety of board rentals, including shortboard, longboard, bodyboard or SUP, that are available to rent by the hour, day, or week.
 The island's other surf school, Martinique Surfing, is based to the north in Basse-Pointe, home of the annual Martinique Surf Pro international surf competition, but the company can arrange for private surf lessons at any of Martinique's surf hotspots, including Basse-Pointe, Tartane (the peninsula) and southernly Diamant.